IsraelOrtuno/Eavquent/readme.md

 An entity represents a real element which needs to extend its attributes dynamically.
 Example: elemenents such as `Product`, `Customer` or `Sale` are likely to be entities.

-In our case, an entity will be represented by any Eloquent model.
+In this case an entity will be represented by an Eloquent model.

 #### Attribute